Bug report #17493

 On my machine the 3D view keeps one CPU core completely busy, so yes it is normal that the CPU fan needs to be started.
 The rendering is done with the target of 60 frames per second (that's fixed in Qt 3D) - even if the scene is static - and Qt 3D has some work to do for each frame.
 QGIS does not get involved much there unless you move the camera which may trigger scene updates.
 I assume that over time with more optimizations in Qt 3D the CPU usage will get better.

 There is also an option to use on-demand 3D frame rendering instead of trying to maintain 60fps all the time - however with that option I got even higher CPU usage... so maybe I did something wrong there or it is/was a bug: https://github.com/qgis/QGIS/blob/master/src/3d/qgs3dmapscene.cpp#L51

-#3 Updated by Jeremy Palmer almost 3 years ago
+#3 Updated by Jeremy Palmer about 3 years ago

 Thanks for looking at this Martin.